VitalLabs/TAC/README.md

 AWS CDN.

 To configure credentials:
-- Ensure vars_files/*-private.yaml values are filled in properly
+- Ensure vars/credentials.yaml values are filled in properly (copy from vars/credentials-example.yml)
 - Add AWS credential to bin/aws_access and bin/aws_secret

 To run Ansible, you will also need a properly configured shell: